open-guides/og-aws/README.md

 	-	[Inspector](https://aws.amazon.com/inspector/): Security audit
 	-	[Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/): Automated tips on reducing cost or making improvements
 	-	🐥[Certificate Manager](https://aws.amazon.com/certificate-manager/): Manage SSL/TLS certificates for AWS services
-	-	🐥⛓[Fargate](https://aws.amazon.com/fargate/): Docker containers management, backend for ECS
+	-	🐥⛓[Fargate](https://aws.amazon.com/fargate/): Docker containers management, backend for ECS and EKS
 -	**Compound services:** These are similarly specific, but are full-blown services that tackle complex problems and may tie you in.
 Usefulness depends on your requirements.
 If you have large or significant need, you may have these already managed by in-house systems and engineering teams.
 	-	[Machine Learning](https://aws.amazon.com/machine-learning/): Machine learning model training and classification
 	-	[Lex](https://aws.amazon.com/lex/): Automatic speech recognition (ASR) and natural language understanding (NLU)